antronerds/r2-training-courses/docs/FindingCausesInNeuroblastomaData.md

 ---------

 We can display subgroup patterns more clearly by grouping the tumors according to a property in a track.
 Go to "Adjustable Settings" below the plot.
 At the top of that panel, you can adjust the **Analysis type** using a dropdown menu.

-1. Change this setting from *single gene* to *gene vs track*.
-2. In the "Adjustable Settings", you now have to choose a **Track** (not **Subset Track**) for separating the samples.
+1. In the "Adjustable Settings", you now have to choose a **Group by ** (not **Subset Track**) for separating the samples.
 In  the dropdown menu, select *mycn_amp (2cat)*.
 Click **Submit**.
 Check the plot.
-3. In this view, the samples are not ordered by their *MYCN* expression value by default.
-To adjust this, hover over to the gear icon ("plot options") at the top-left corner of the graph.
-Under the 'General' section, find **Extra Graph Option** and select *Track and Gene sort*.
+3. In this view, the samples ar  ordered by their *MYCN* expression value by default with the mycn status.
 <br>

 Additional options to get familiar with the settings in R2:

-1. Try it out with a different track: select *inss(5 cat)* for **Track** and click **Submit**.
-2. Also try out the *Graphics* options.
-For instance, try *Box* for **Graph type** and  *True* for **Add Scatter** for a box plot visualization.
-3. You can use *Color by Track* for **Color mode (groups)** to add the color of the track categories to your boxes.
-Don't forget to **Submit**.
-4. Lastly, when you click on the gear icon in the top-left corner of the graph, you can save your plot, copy it to clipboard.
-You can also use the 'General' section to adjust graphic parameters such as font size and axis-width.
-Most of these options are applied immediately, so you don't need to click the **Submit** button.
-If you don't see changes or the plot requires some space reorganisation, you can click the **redraw plot** button.
-Feel free to try these options.
+1. In the adjustable settigs box you can also choose other analysis types
+2. Change the setting in the dropdown box to *single gene* to *gene vs track*
+3. Choose mycn_amp (2 cat) and click **submit**.
+4. By default a violin plot is generated.
+5. In the **gear box**, you can tick "add scatter" to plot the individual samples.
+6. Also   the different graph types can be generated and various graph settings can be adapted.
+Change the color mode for the group and / or  add an extra dimension such gene expression levels in the color mode setting.
+7. In the save section you can export the graph or copy.
 <br>

 ---------